• Skip to primary navigation

 INSTRUCTIONS

-• In a large bowl mix garlic powder, onion powder, egg, breadcrumbs, salt, and pepper until combined.
+• In a large bowl mix garlic powder, onion powder, egg, parmesan cheese, breadcrumbs, salt, and pepper until combined.

 • Preheat oven to 375 F.